open2b/scriggo-site/site/template-spec.md

 * it can only contain declarations,
 * it cannot contain more that one extends declaration,
 * outside {% and %}, {%% and %%} and {# and #}, it can only contain white space: spaces (U+0020), horizontal tabs (U+0009), carriage returns (U+000D), and newlines (U+000A).
-* it cannot be extended with the extends declaration, imported with the import declaration or rendered with the render operator.
+* it cannot be imported with the import declaration or rendered with the render operator.

 ## Import declarations